NJIT-WIS/mywebclass-agile-docs/documentation/templates/theme/initiatives/epics/stories/tasks/task_template.md

 Status: Not started

+Notes:

-Notes: The content writer will need to research common user questions and concerns, while the web developer will need to design and format the FAQ page to be easily accessible and readable.
+The content writer will need to research common user questions and concerns, while the web developer will need to design and format the FAQ page to be easily accessible and readable.
 The FAQ page should also be regularly reviewed and updated as needed to ensure that it remains relevant and helpful to users.

-Task Title: [Short, descriptive title for the task]

-User Story: [Reference the user story that this task supports]

-Description: [Describe the task in more detail.
-What needs to be done?
-What are the acceptance criteria?
-What are the dependencies?]

-Effort Estimate: [Provide an estimate of the time required to complete the task, usually in hours or points]

-Assigned To: [Assign the task to a team member who will be responsible for completing it]

-Priority: [Indicate the relative priority of this task compared to other tasks in the sprint]

-Status: [Track the status of the task, such as "not started", "in progress", "blocked", or "completed"]

-Notes: [Include]